vivanishin/.dotfiles/readme.md

 ```

 # TODO:
+- fix emacsclient stuff and mb start the daemon in xinitrc
 - [bash]: ^C -> save the command in history with prepended '#'
 - rcre should be able to reload bashrc for all tmux sessions
 - non-renamed (e.g. "1","2",...) tmux session killer